 Where construction work is unavoidable outside the permitted hours of 7:00am to 7:00pm Monday to Saturday (excluding Public Holidays) and the noise emissions are likely to exceed the assigned levels of the Environmental Protection (Noise) Regulations 1997, an application and Noise Management Plan must be submitted to the City.

-Applications must be received by the City with payment of the application fee at least 7 days prior to the proposed start date of the construction work.
+It is preferable if applications are submitted to the City at least a couple of weeks prior to the proposed start date of the construction work.
+At the latest applications must be received by the City with payment of the application fee no later than 7 days prior to the proposed start date of the construction work.
 The application package provides further details and lists all of the information that is required to be submitted with an application.